wp-plugins/yabp/readme.txt

 * Highly customizable layout, and you can choose between product links and the new bol.com buttons
 * Support for use in desktop, mobile and responsive themes

+= Demo =

+A page with a demo product displayed with use of this plugin can be found [here](http://tromit.nl/naslagwerk/ipad/).

 = Support =

 Please take a look at the FAQ first.
 If you have another question or request, or if you found a bug, please contact the developer.
 You can send an [email](http://tromit.nl/diensten/wordpress-plugins/) or, send a tweet [@MarofNL](https://twitter.com/MarofNL).